Community Read

 - Listen to this interview with co-author Mike Caulfield on the Teaching in Higher Ed podcast with Bonnie Stochoviak

-- Explore this teaching module on lateral reading from co-author Sam Wineburg’s Civic Online Reasoning program (access free with registration)
+- Explore this teaching module on lateral reading from co-author Sam Wineburg’s Civic Online Reasoning program (access is free with registration)

 Our reading last year was Hadha Baladuna: Arab American Narratives of Boundary and Belonging, by Ghassan Zeineddine, Nabeel Abraham, and Sally Howell.
 In 2022-2023,we read All We Can Save, 60 essays and poems related to the climate crisis, edited by Ayana Elizabeth Johnson and Katharine K. Wilkinson, part of the All We Can Save Project.
 In 2021-2022 we read William D. Lopez's Separated: Family and Community in the Aftermath of an Immigration Raid, tracing economic, social, psychological, health, and educational fallout from a 2013 ICE raid in Washtenaw County, Michigan.
 Dr. Lopez is assistant professor at the UM School of Public Health.
 Our 2020-2021 book was How to Be an Antiracist, by Ibram X. Kendi.
 Faculty members created videos on book chapters for class use, now on the UM YouTube playlist, and Mardigian Library posted antiracism resources.
 Our first selection, 2019-2020, was Rebecca Skloot's The Immortal Life of Henrietta Lacks, the woman whose famed HeLa cells underlie countless medical breakthroughs.